jundalisay/superb/content/en/research/mohammad/quran/sura-032a.md

 22. Who is more wrong than he, who, when reminded of his Lord’s revelations, turns away from them?
 We will certainly wreak vengeance upon the criminals.

-23. We gave Moses the Book; so do not be in doubt regarding His encounter; and We made it a guidance for the Children of Israel.
+23. We gave Moses the Book; so do not be in doubt regarding His encounter; and We made it a guidance for the Jews.

 24. And We appointed leaders from among them, guiding by Our command, as long as they persevered and were certain of Our communications.